A message from our friend John Benchoff at Assisting Hands (of Wilmington)

 If you develop any of the above symptoms or other new or concerning symptoms, contact your medical provider right away.

 What to Do if You Get Sick

 - Stay home and call your doctor and let them know about your symptoms.
 Tell them that you have or may have COVID-19.
 This will help them take care of you and keep other people from getting infected or exposed.

 - If you are not sick enough to be hospitalized, you will be able to recover at home.
-If this is the case, follow the CDC’s guidelines on how to take care of yourself at home.

 - Know when to get emergency help.

 - Get medical attention immediately if you have any of the emergency signs and symptoms listed above.

 How Others Can Support Older Adults and Those at High-Risk